Apoorv-Gaurav-Agarwal/Programming-Club--Practice-for-Interviews/Coding Practice for Placements #3.md

 The pseudo code for this brute force approach is as follows:

 `Note: The solutions provided are pseudo codes.
-You will need to implement them using sytax of language of your choice`
+You will need to implement them using syntax of language of your choice`
 ```
 array indexing is 1 based
 function(n){